 Randolph and Strafford each host arrays that serve various residential customers, while other community arrays are built by nonprofit, commercial, or governmental entities, such as the 150-kilowatt one that supplies Thetford Elementary School’s energy.

 The nearly finished “Thetford-Strafford Community Solar” array is designed to generate 230,000 kilowatt-hours of electricity during its first year, enough to power about 35 average Vermont homes.

 But it differs from projects in neighboring towns because it will be the first solar farm to serve a mix of customer sectors — the array is a partnership between residential customers, a commercial farm, and the town of Thetford itself.

-It’s that “combination of commercial and residential community members participating in the array” that makes it unique, according to Jim Merriam, president of Norwich Solar Technologies, which built the array.
+It’s that “combination of commercial and residential community members participating in the array” that makes it unique, according to Jim Merriam, president of Norwich Solar, which built the array.

 Wolfe said that, among the 25 member-owner shareholders, the commercial entity — Dave Chapman’s Thetford-based Long Wind Farm — acts as the anchor, and purchased enough of the roughly 185 shares on offer to create a critical mass that allowed area residents to buy into the entity, “Thetford Strafford Community Solar LLC.”

 The shareholders (who live in Thetford, Strafford and Norwich) expect to recoup their investment and then some through reduced electric bills — about 85 percent of the electricity produced at the site will be sold to Green Mountain Power through the state’s net-metering program, which guarantees customers a minimum rate for feeding solar energy back into the grid.

 The remaining 15 percent of the power will be sold to the town of Thetford at 90 percent of the normal utility rate, which Wolfe said will exert downward pressure on the property tax rate.